-- Earnings This considers impact of a 1 in 20 years financial event on the underlying earnings to net income ("UE to NI"). - Value This considers exposure to the largest natural catastrophe event (at 1 in 200 years), default of single counterparty (not risk adjusted), largest claim or operational risk event (at 1 in 200 years). - Solvency This considers the buffer that is required to be held in excess of regulatory capital.
-The target level of solvency is for the Company to withstand the largest of a 1 in 20 years financial event or insurance event without the need to call on AXA Group for support. - Liquidity This considers the ability to pay claims resulting from a stress event.
+- Earnings this considers impact of a 1 in 20 years financial event on the underlying earnings to net income ("UE to NI"); - Value this considers exposure to the largest natural catastrophe event (at 1 in 200 years), default of single counterparty (not risk adjusted), largest claim or operational risk event (at 1 in 200 years); - Solvency this considers the buffer that is required to be held in excess of regulatory capital.
+The target level of solvency is for the Company to withstand the largest of a 1 in 20 years financial event or insurance event without the need to call on AXA Group for support; and - Liquidity this considers the ability to pay claims resulting from a stress event.

-The risk exposure limits cover market, credit, reserve, underwriting, operational and life risks.
+The risk exposure limits cover market, credit, reserve, underwriting, operational and life risks:

-- Market risks indicators exist for exposures per asset class, duration gap and foreign exchange. - Credit risk indicators exist for fixed income concentration, global issuer exposure and sovereign exposure. - Reserve risk the reserving risk appetite monitors booked reserves against a limit and alert level.
-The limit is defined as the best estimate level and the alert is positioned ten percentile points higher than the best estimate level in the modelled loss distribution net of reinsurance.
+- Market risks indicators exist for exposures per asset class, duration gap and foreign exchange mismatch; - Credit risk indicators exist for fixed income concentration, global issuer exposure and sovereign exposure; - Reserve risk the reserving risk appetite definition has been updated with the introduction of the IFRS 17 standard and now aims at monitoring the net of reinsurance discounted claims outstanding reserves against a limit and alert level.
+The alert level is Risk Management's independent opinion of reserves.
+The limit is defined as the alert level less the IFRS 17 Risk Adjustment amount;